paulnovello/vbsw/README.md

 ## Requirements

 The code has been tested on ubuntu 18, on a computer with a  Nvidia GTX1060 GPU.
 To run the code, you have to use anaconda to build an environment satisfying all the dependencies.
-In the root of the source_code folder, use
+In the root of the vbsw folder, use

 ~~~shell
 conda env create -f vbsw.yml